-The National ACRY (American Carpatho-Russian Orthodox Youth) is is the national youth organization of the American Carpatho-Russian Diocese of Johnstown, Pennsylvania.
+The National ACRY (American Carpatho-Russian Orthodox Youth) - The Fellowship of Sts Cyril and Methodios, is the national youth organization of the American Carpatho-Russian Diocese of Johnstown, Pennsylvania.
 It is divided into two separate organizations.
 The Junior ACRY (for ages 8 to 18) and the Senior ACRY (for ages 18 and older).

 The ACRY is an Orthodox Christian family fellowship dedicated to the purpose of encouraging spiritual growth through charitable and apostolic missionary works, prayer and fellowship for the Glory of God and the building up of the Church and our Diocese.
 (Read More...)

 It is easy to become a member and join in the good works and fellowship of the ACRY.
 If your parish has an active ACRY Chapter, speak to any officer.
 If not, only three interested people are needed in a Diocesan parish to form a chapter.
 It is also possible to join the Chapter at Large.

 Learn More And Read Chapter Quick Start Guide